 Also, if a hacker already has access to your email, they can reset the 2FA system verify using a fake phone number and take full control of the account.

-Can You Verify Email Without Phone Number?
+Can You Create Email Without Phone Number Verification?

 There are a few workarounds if you want to create email without phone number with Gmail or Yahoo.